I. Trading Can Be Extremely Risky

-Trading generally is not appropriate for individuals with limited resources, investment experience, trading experience and low risk tolerance.
-Any investor or trader should be prepared to lose all their investment capital in all circumstances.
-In particular, you should not fund day trading activities with retirement savings, student loans, second mortgages, emergency funds, funds set aside for purposes such as education or home ownership, or funds required to meet your living expenses.
+Trading is generally not appropriate for individuals with limited resources, investment experience, trading experience and low risk tolerance.
+Any investor or trader should be prepared to lose all of their investment capital in all circumstances.
+In particular, you should not fund trading activities with retirement savings, student loans, second mortgages, emergency funds, funds set aside for purposes such as education or home ownership, or funds required to meet your living expenses.

 Under certain market conditions, you may find it difficult or impossible to liquidate a position quickly at a reasonable price.
 This can occur, for example, when the market for a stock suddenly drops, or if trading is halted due to recent news events or unusual trading activity.
 The more volatile a stock is, the greater the likelihood that problems may be encountered in executing a transaction.
 In addition to normal market risks, you may experience losses due to system failures.